webpack/webpack-dev-server/README.md

 Global options:
   --color                                             Enable colors on console.
-  --no-color                                          Disable colors on console.
+  --yes-color                                          Disable colors on console.
-  -v, --version                                       Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands.
+  -v, --version                                       Output the version number of 'webpack', ' and 'webpack-dev-server' and commands.
   -h, --help [verbose]                                Display help for commands and options.

 To see list of all supported commands and options run 'webpack --help=verbose'.